Pritam738/news-api/README.md

 Parameters:

 count (string): The number of articles to fetch.
-Must be a positive integer. category (string): This parameter allows you to change the category for the request.
+Must be a positive integer.

+category (string): This parameter allows you to change the category for the request.

-ps: The available categories are : general, world, nation, business, technology, entertainment, sports, science and health.
+ps: The available categories are: general, world, nation, business, technology, entertainment, sports, science and health.

 Example Request: